marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

 Page 271: "...Do high-level NICU's save more lives?"

 * This is a question that is a clear example of the need to ensure that one is comparing two things that are indeed comparable.
 Right off the bat, I could see how an un-inquisitive investigator, if he did not use matching techniques, could come up with an answer of "No, high level NICU's do not save more lives.
   In fact, it appears that high level NICU's 'lose' more lives."
 	* I think it is safe to assume that, if a mother and father know they are going to have a baby born premature (perhaps with more complications than a baby that is born less premature), they might go out of their way to seek out a NICU with a higher rating.
 This could then lead to the average acuity of babies in highly rated NICU's being well above the average acuity of babies in lower rated NICU's.
 	  Matching for acuity level (weeks premature, genetic complications, etc) would be the minimum needed to ensure comparability.

+## 2

+Page 272: "...The hope is that, having matched for many covariates, there is nothing special about mothers who live near or far from a hospital with a high-level NICU."

+* Since the mothers in this study were matched for socioeconomic status, one shouldn't run into the problem of "Wealthier mothers might have to superior hospitals" - very important to match for this covariate.

+There are "known known's" ($x_i$), there are "known unknown's" ($u_i$) and finally the "Unknown unknown's" (covariates that you are completely unaware of that might bias the outcome)